jeannafta/trajnetplusplusbaselines/README.rst

 The third sampling method consists in drawing negative samples based on regions of other agents across multiple time steps.
 This means that it is close to the Social sampling but multiple time steps are considered, meaning the entire sampling horizon.

-   **1.3 Loss function**
+**1.3 Query**

-   The loss function have a strong link with the sampling.
-The aim of the social contrastive loss is to encourage the extracted motion representation to be aware of socially unacceptable events using negative samples. (page 89 cours 8)
+To accurately predict the trajectory of the primary agent, some important features need to be learnt from the history of the primary agent

    **1.4 Advantages**